lithikacse24-lab/Lithika-Portfolio/README.md

-# Portfolio
+# 💼 Portfolio

-Welcome to my portfolio.
-This repository showcases the projects I have developed while learning and exploring different areas of technology and software development.
-The goal of this portfolio is to demonstrate my skills in programming, problem solving, and building practical applications.

-Each project highlights my experience with various tools, programming languages, and development practices.
-Through these projects, I aim to create efficient, user-friendly solutions while continuously improving my technical knowledge.
+Welcome to my personal portfolio repository.

+- This portfolio showcases my journey in web development and the projects I’ve built while learning and improving my skills.
+- It reflects my focus on creating clean, responsive, and user-friendly web applications.

+## 🌐 Live Portfolio
+**You can view my portfolio here:**
+👉
+> Deployment : Built using GitHub Pages

+## 🚀 About Me
-I am passionate about learning new technologies and applying them to real-world problems.
-This portfolio represents my growth as a developer and my commitment to building better solutions through continuous learning and practice.
+I am a web developer passionate about building interactive and responsive websites.
+I enjoy learning new technologies and improving my problem-solving skills through hands-on projects.
+This portfolio represents my growth and continuous learning in web development.

+## 🛠️ Tech Stack
+* HTML5
+* CSS3
+* JavaScript

+**⭐ If you like this project, feel free to give it a star on GitHub !**